rahulkumarsingh73690/acss-site/app/docs/frequently-asked-questions.md

 If changing some styling requires you to edit multiple files, then you should use classic CSS rules (1 class/many declarations) in a style sheet.
 If changing styles can be done in one place, other than a style sheet, then you should go with Atomic CSS.

-An example of the former could be headings meant to look the same across many modules, or any other styling meant to be shared across different modules.
+An example of the former could be headings (unless they are "components") meant to look the same across many modules, or any other styling meant to be shared across different modules.
 An example of the latter is a component that lives in a template or a JS file, like a specific widget.

 ## How does Atomic CSS compare to Bootstrap, PureCSS, or other CSS framework?